DARK PARTITION

 Thursday, 10th of December, 2150

-"Wakey, wakey, scumbag!” the man sneered with obvious contempt.
+"Wakey, wakey, scumbag!” the man sneered.

 “Ah, Ari,” Sullivan greeted with forced nonchalance.
 “Fond of playing with handcuffs, I see.”